-Pinning down return on investment (ROI) for social media is difficult to do, but showing that your social strategy is working — even if it’s nearly impossible to get an undisputable dollar amount — is necessary if you’re going to prove that what you do for your clients is worthwhile.
-After all, your clients are investing in your services, and they want to see their money being used effectively.
+Pinning down return on investment (ROI) for social media is difficult to do, but not impossible.
+Showing that your social strategy is working — even if it’s impossible to get a dollar amount — is necessary if you’re going to prove its effectiveness.
+After all, clients are investing in your services, and they want to see their money working for them.

-This article will break down, once and for all, how to measure the ROI of your social media campaigns.
-I’ll be giving you a step by step on how to determine your social media goals and measure your success in reaching them.
-I’ll also be talking analytics (so get your thinking-cap on).
+This article will break down, once and for all, how to measure social media ROI.
+I’ll give you step by step instruction on how to determine your social media goals and measure your success.

 One challenge in measuring ROI for your social campaigns lies in the fact that many campaigns result in interactions on the client’s social outlets, rather than on their business website.
 Yet these interactions on these social media sites have a considerable offline impact.

 Social media, when well-executed, provides a business with a variety of tangible and intangible benefits: